-PII is collected from PBGC employees, contractors, vendors, and visitors.
-The format for collecting PII is by electronically authenticating PIV credentials, Temporary Access Card numbers, access clearance, key number, key removal date and time, visitor name, date and time of visit, organization, name of PBGC personnel escorting the visitor, visitor badge number and reason for visit.
-PII collected includes Name, Email Address, Phone Number, Postal Address, and physical movements (key entry and video recordings).
+For PBGC employees and contractors, PII is imported from PBGC Active Directory.
+Visitor information is collected from the government-issued identification that is presented when they check-in.
+The format for collecting PII is by electronically authenticating PIV credentials, Temporary Access Card numbers, access clearance, key number, key removal date and time, visitor name, Photo, date and time of visit, organization, name of PBGC personnel escorting the visitor, visitor badge number and reason for visit.
+PII collected from employees and contractors include Name, Email Address, Phone Number, Photos, and physical movements (key entry and video recordings).